JDDoesDev/docksal-book/docs/intro-docksal/in-the-container/_index.md

 * Composer - a tool for managing PHP packages
 * Drupal Console - a Drupal CLI tool
 * Drush - a Drupal CLI tool
-* Acquia Drush Commands - custom Drush commands to work with Acquia
+* Acquia CLI - tool for using Acquia Cloud API v2 on the command line
 * ngrok - a utility for sharing local applications over the internet
 * PHP Code Sniffer - a PHP linting and error checking tool
 * PHPMyAdmin - a web-based GUI for interacting with databases